Properties of generalized Schwarzschild spacetimes with extra dimensions: Physical properties

-For evaluation of the conserved quantities defined above for spacetimes with metrics (\ref{eq:trivial}) and (\ref{eq:metric}), we chose the $3+n$ dimensional volume $\Omega$ as a sphere in the three-dimensional space part, so that the topology of its boundary $\partial\Omega$ is $S^2 \times S^1 \times ... \times S^1$.
-The area element is given by $d\Sigma_i=dS_i$ and $d\Sigma_A=0$, where $dS_i$ corresponds to the area element of the sphere boundary.
-The only nonzero component of the $(4+n)$-momentum is energy $\mathcal{E}=P^{0}$, and it can be calculated as
+2mm Since there is a horizon which is not associated with any physical singularity in the Schwarzschild solution, it is possible to find its maximal analytic extension \cite{kruskal}.
+Obviously, the same is true also for the trivial case with extra dimensions (\ref{eq:trivial}) if $a$ is negative.
+In other cases, there is no possibility to construct the maximal extension either because of the lack of horizon if $a$ is positive, or because of the presence of the physical singularity at the horizon.
+This also means that two regions inside and outside the spherical singularity represent two separate spacetimes.
+The spacetime corresponding to the outer region has properties of a Kaluza--Klein bubble \cite{witten0,elvang}, since from the point of view of the outer region, there is no spacetime below the spherical singularity.

+2mm The Newtonian limit provides a very important insight into properties of branes containing spherically symmetric $1+3$ dimensional part \cite{cot,iva}.
+We will examine solutions (\ref{eq:trivial}) and (\ref{eq:metric}) in this limit under the assumption of $L$-periodicity of coordinates $\zeta^A$ in extra dimensions.
+Macroscopic objects of size larger than $L$ can move only in the $1+3$ dimensional section.
+The same is true for sufficiently long-wavelength photons or particles with large enough de Broglie wavelengths.
+From the perspective of such objects, the spacetime in regions far from the origin, $r\gg |a|$, can be approximated as

+where $\phi$ is the Newtonian potential.
+Without any extra microscopic dimensions, it can be shown that $\psi=\phi$ in harmonic coordinates.
+The geodesic equation for a slowly moving object reduces to the Newtonian equation of motion, $\ddot{x}^i \approx -\phi_{,i}$, in this limit.

-2mm To evaluate this integral, it is useful to replace the radial coordinate $r$ with coordinate $\rho$ defined by the transformation $r = \rho\left(1-a/(4\rho)\right)^2$.
-This new coordinate is usually called isotropic radial coordinate because in the case with $1+3$ dimensional Schwarzschild metric, the space part of the metric becomes conformally Euclidean.
+2mm In order to examine the Newtonian limit for spacetimes with metrics (\ref{eq:trivial}) and (\ref{eq:metric}), we have to replace the radial coordinate $r$ with the coordinate $\rho$ defined by the transformation $r = \rho\left(1-a/(4\rho)\right)^2$.
+This new coordinate is usually called the isotropic radial coordinate because in the case of $1+3$ dimensional Schwarzschild metric, the space part of the metric becomes conformally Euclidean.
 In our case, this is true only for the three-dimensional and $n$-dimensional sections separately.
-For positive values of $a$, the isotropic radial coordinate $\rho$ cowers the entire spacetime except for the central singularity twice, while for negative $a$, it cowers twice only the region above the horizon.
-To avoid the double coverage, we may consider $\rho$ only in the interval $[1/4,\infty)$.
+For positive values of $a$, the isotropic radial coordinate $\rho$ covers the entire spacetime except for the central singularity twice, while for negative $a$, it covers twice only the region above the horizon.
+To avoid the double coverage, we may consider $\rho$ only in the interval $[|a|/4,\infty)$.
+In the trivial case (\ref{eq:trivial}) we have